Agustin-Delgado/PropValuator.ai/readme.md

 -   All the prices are expressed in AR$ (Argentinian currency).
 -   Any AI library, such as Keras, were used for this project.
 It was carried out using numpy, pandas and matplotlib to plot the results.
 -   A small number of samples and hidden layers were used for the training data to avoid adding unnecessary complexity to the model.
 The objetive of this project is to learn and delve deeper into the AI ANN models.
+-   This project would probably be more accurate using another AI methods, such as k-nearest neighbors algorithm.

 ### Layers